Eunit99/uche-cyprain-campaign/README.md

-### This is a repo for the website of Sen. Uche Cyprain Tochukwu.
-This website was created for him during his campaign at AE-FUNAI
+### This is a repo for the website of Sen. Uche Cyprian Tochukwu.
+This website was created for him during his campaign for the 2020-2021 SUG Elections at AE-FUNAI